Pseudo-Geometric Strongly Regular Graphs with a Regular Point: Further observations

 A strongly regular graph which is the point graph of a partial geometry is said to be \textsl{geometric}.
 A strongly regular graph with parameters as given in \eqref{eq:pgSRG}, for integers $s$ such that $1\leq \alpha \leq \min \{s, t+1\}$ and $\alpha$ divides $st(s+1)$, is said to be \textsl{pseudo-geometric}.
 There are many results which determine whether or not certain classes of pseudo-geometric strongly regular graph are geometric, for example by Bose \cite{Bose1963}, who first raised the problem.
 See also \cite{BrouwervanLint}.

 A generalized quadrangle $\GQ(s,t)$ is a partial geometry $\pg(s,t,1)$.
 For prime powers $q$, the following list consists of the values for $(s,t)$ for which a $\GQ(s,t)$ is known to exist:

 Cameron, Goethals, and Seidel \cite{CAMERON1978257} showed that every strongly regular graph with the same parameters as $\GQ(q,q^2)$ is geometric.
-By the results in this paper, there exist infinite families of pseudo-geometric but not geometric graphs cospectral to $\GQ(q^2,q)$ and $\GQ(q,q)$, for all prime powers $q$.
+By the results in this paper, there exist pseudo-geometric but not geometric graphs cospectral to $\GQ(q^2,q)$ and $\GQ(q,q)$, for all prime powers $q$.
 We also exhibit a sporadic example of a pseudo-geometric but not geometric graph cospectral to $\GQ(q-1,q+1)$, for $q=5$.
 The point graphs $\GQ(1,q)$ are imprimitive and thus are determined by their spectrum (and hence geometric).
-The point graph of $\GQ(q,1)$ is known as a grid graph and is also determined by its spectrum, except for $q=4$, in which case we have the (non-geometric) Shrikhande graph \cite{Shrikhande10.1214/aoms/1177706207}.
+The point graph of $\GQ(q,1)$ is known as a grid graph and is also determined by its spectrum, except for $q=3$, in which case we have the (non-geometric) Shrikhande graph \cite{Shrikhande10.1214/aoms/1177706207}.
+Cossidente and Pavese \cite{CosPav2016} construct pseudo-geometric, but not geometric, strongly regular graphs having the same parameters as the point graph of a $\GQ(q^2, q^3)$, when $q$ is a prime power, and of a $\GQ(q, q)$, when $q$ an even power of a prime.